pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: setWindowGeometryOS(windowID, left, top, right, bottom)

- This routine allows you to set the position and size, in operating system pixel coordinates, of a popped out window (that is, a window whose positioning mode is :data:`WindowPopOut`, which exists outside the X-Plane simulation window, in its own first-class operating system window).
+ This routine allows you to set the position and size, in operating system pixel coordinates, of a popped out window.

+ :param windowID: Window to modify (must be popped out)
+ :type windowID: :data:`XPLMWindowID`
+ :param left: Left edge in OS pixels
+ :type left: int
+ :param top: Top edge in OS pixels
+ :type top: int
+ :param right: Right edge in OS pixels
+ :type right: int
+ :param bottom: Bottom edge in OS pixels
+ :type bottom: int
+ :return: None

+ The window must have positioning mode :data:`WindowPopOut`, which exists outside the X-Plane simulation window, in its own first-class operating system window.

  Note that you are responsible for ensuring both that your window is popped out (using :func:`windowIsPoppedOut`) and that a monitor really exists at the OS coordinates